Faculty and Staff

 and on stage.

 She was awarded the highly coveted USC Innovative Teaching and Research Grant to train and be certified in the Alexander Technique.
 She developed the first courses in the Alexander Technique to be integrated into a Southern University Music Curriculum.
 In addition, she created the Community Voice Lesson Program, enabling people in the community to study voice with a graduate assistant vocal performance major.
-A commemorative CD featuring excerpts of the many recitals and concerts during the past 24 years is available through Leslie Wrenn, Development Officer School of Music.
+A commemorative CD featuring excerpts of the many recitals and concerts during the past 24 years is available through the School of Music Development Office.
 All proceeds from the CD fund a vocal scholarship awarded each to a young women majoring in vocal performance and or music education.